 Currently our only one-on-one offer is our Answers Programs for PCOS, hormones, or fertility.
 You get 1 x 1-hour assessment appointment via telehealth, we order condition-specific labs, then once your labs come in we book a 1 x 1-hour followup call to go over your results in detail and you receive a written summary and customized nutrition, lifestyle, and supplement protocol as well as suggested next steps.
 Everything takes place on a HIPAA-compliant, encrypted platform.

 We also offer group coaching upgrades as part of our 2 signature programs, The PCOS Root Cause Roadmap™ and The Period Problems Root Cause Roadmap.

 We do not post prices on our website.
 Prices range from least (The PCOS Root Cause Roadmap – limited access to Melissa) to 3-month one-on-one programs (3 months of access to Melissa).
 If you are serious about gaining control of your health and fertility and interested in learning more, sign up for the waitlist to have a free 30-minute call with Melissa.

 We use a HIPAA-compliant, encrypted platform for all communications, including video chat appointments.
 You can log in using your computer or phone and it’s just like talking face to face.
 Most of our clients, including local clients, appreciate the convenience and the time it saves.

 Do you make your clients track their food?

 Melissa does not believe in counting, weighing, or measuring anything — not calories, not macros, not grams.
-Our digital food journal is simple — you can upload a picture through the app and Melissa reviews your entries daily, giving you real-time feedback on what you’re eating and offering actionable suggestions.
+In our 3-month programs (not currently available) you use a simple digital food journal to upload a picture through the app and Melissa reviews your entries daily, giving you real-time feedback on what you’re eating and offering actionable suggestions.